ds4tech/finesse-frontend/README.md

 - /-/health - returns server version
 - echo - /api/echo?text=foo --> returns a JSON object with the key "text

+Main page shows form which allows to input values which are sent to calculator webservice.

 ## BUILD <a name="build"></a>

 ### Executable <a name="build.exe"></a>